 Theatre, Fairy Tales, Smartphones, and Arrested Development in “Nick’s Mom”

 My newest music video for my song “Nick’s Mom” is a mash-up of Snow White, Hamlet, and the Lady of Shalott.
 But the personal source material begins at the end of the second millennium, in my childhood: I was nine when I decided to identify as a fairy instead of a human.
-Usually you stop believing in fairies when you get into your late childhood, but being me I had to do everything back-ass-wards, and when two new friends of mine suggested that the three of us were actually fairies from another planet inhabiting temporary humanoid avatars as a sort of social experiment.
-It all makes sense now, I thought, that’s the first thing anyone has ever said to me about this ridiculous boring world that makes any sense.
+Usually you stop believing in fairies when you get into your late childhood, but being me I had to do everything back-ass-wards, and when two new friends of mine suggested that the three of us were actually fairies from another planet inhabiting temporary humanoid avatars as a sort of social experiment, my first thought was: It all makes sense now: that’s the first thing anyone has ever said to me about this ridiculous and frightening and boring world that makes any sense.

 I latched onto the fairy/alien changeling theory and spent the entirety of my pre-teen years studying all things occult and staring intensely at my pencil during math class in the hopes that I would make it levitate a la Matilda.
 As you can imagine, I was something of a loner and an outcast amongst my elementary school’s expanded student body.